Mila Kunis: Media image

 Christian Dior signed Kunis in 2012 to be the face of its Spring fashion campaign.
 In February 2013, she was named Gemfields global brand ambassador and the face of their advertising campaign.
 Gemfields is a luxury company that produces emeralds, rubies, and amethysts.
 She visited Gemfields' mine in Zambia.
 Kunis appeared wearing Gemfields's Rubies for the world premiere of Jupiter Ascending.
 In 2013, she appeared in Forbes list of 100 powerful celebrities, ranking #89 on the basis of five criteria (Money, TV/Radio, Press, Social, and Marketability), with her highest ranking as #14 in marketability.
 She earned for the year ending in June 2013.
-In 2014, Kunis appeared in a range of global advertising for Beam, Inc. (makers of Jim Beam bourbon).
-Her announcement on Conan that she would donate to Planned Parenthood in Vice President Mike Pence's name received praise from supporters of abortion rights; conversely, several anti-abortion advocates criticized her and Beam, Inc. on Twitter, creating the hashtag #BoycottJimBeam.

 Kunis was included on Time magazine's annual list of the 100 most influential people in the world in 2022.
-Also in 2022 Kunis was included with Matthew McConaughey, Quinta Brunson and Jennifer Hudson on People magazine's annual list of the People of the year.
+Also in 2022, Kunis was included with Matthew McConaughey, Quinta Brunson and Jennifer Hudson on People magazine's annual list of the People of the year.